The Young Americans College of the Performing Arts

-The Young Americans College of the Performing Arts (YACPA; formerly: California Pacific College of the Performing Arts) is a performing arts conservatory in the Greater Los Angeles Area in the United States.
+The Young Americans College of the Performing Arts (YACPA; formerly: California Pacific College of the Performing Arts) is a performing arts conservatory in the city of Corona, CA, which is in the Greater Los Angeles Area in the United States.
+In 2025, the organization announced that it will close after the end of the spring semester due to accreditation difficulties.

 History

 The school emerged from the performing group The Young Americans, which is closely affiliated.
 The college was formerly known as California Pacific College of the Performing Arts until it was renamed in 2010.

+Enrollment

+1n 2023, enrollment in YCPA is 31 undergraduate students.
+The student-to-faculty ratio to 4 to 1.

 Admissions

 Before a student is considered for admission into the college program, they must first audition and be accepted into The Young Americans.
+The school's acceptance rate is 50%.

 Auditions

 Auditions are held for high school juniors, seniors, and graduates.